meilleur777/BluesDataSet/IR_System/README.md

 - **Text Preprocessing**: Automatic handling of lowercase conversion, punctuation removal, and stopword filtering
 - **Interactive Interface**: User-friendly command-line interface for exploring the data
 - **Document Preview**: View matching document content directly in the terminal
+- **External Viewer**: Open documents in your default text editor by ID

 ## Installation